 Teach kids to love learning!
 Help them to value learning for learning’s sake alone and not for the grade on the assignment or passing a test.
 Fostering this love of learning will not only help develop your child’s growth mindset, but it will be your helping hand as a parent educator.
 A child who is passionate about learning needs little motivation to do so!

 Challenge your children.
 Once they’ve completed a math problem, encourage them to see if they can find a different way to solve it.
 Provide challenging puzzles to complete.
 Ask them open-ended questions that require them to dig deeper into their thinking.

 While your role in fostering a growth mindset in your children may begin at home, it certainly doesn’t end there.
 As mentioned previously, fixed mindset messages occur throughout society.
 Actively work for change in the programs and extracurricular activities involving your children.
 Educate coaches, teachers, and family members about the impact of fixed mindset messages and ways to encourage a growth mindset.

-What growth mindset inspired next step will you commit to today?
+What step inspired by a growth mindset will you commit to today?
 Let us know in the comments.

 “The greatest mistake you can make in life is to be continually fearing you will make one.” – Elbert Hubbard

 “An obstacle is often a stepping stone.” – William Prescott

 “Nothing is impossible.
 The word itself says ‘I’m possible!'” – Audrey Hepburn

 “It does not matter how slowly you go, so long as you do not stop.” – Confucius